What is a truncated normal?

 How it works: it uses the inverse CDF method (sample a uniform random number and map it through the truncated CDF).
 This avoids rejection-sampling slowdowns when truncation is extreme.

-Do not use this tool as the sole basis for high-stakes decisions (medical/financial/legal).
-You don’t need to enter personal information to use it.
+Use this tool as a learning reference for high-stakes domains (medical/financial/legal), and verify final decisions with qualified sources.
+You don’t need to enter personal information.

 Presets